fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server045IPTables-en.md

 # Prerequisites

 ## Existing variables

 We need the WAN_IF variable which is already defined in the configuration file, in [Configuration variables](/Debian111PostInstall010Configurationvariables-en/).

 ## Reload the variables

 Ensure that the WAN_IF variable is available, by loading the configuration script :
 ```bash
 source /root/config.env
 ```

 # Preconfigure installation

 ```bash
 echo iptables-persistent iptables-persistent/autosave_v6 boolean true | debconf-set-selections
 echo iptables-persistent iptables-persistent/autosave_v4 boolean true | debconf-set-selections
 ```

 # Installation

 I will use the CHAOS and TARPIT targets.
 They are available as a kernel module.
 I need to install the related package, it will install the Debian module build chain, which will recompile the modules everytime a new kernel is installed.
 The beauty of Debian !
 ```bash
 apt-get install -y iptables-persistent xtables-addons-dkms
 ```

 # Block all IPv6 traffic

 My server will not use IPv6 at all, but I prefered not to disable it.
-Thus I install firewall rules to block all IPv6 traffic and to outgoing IPv6 connections, as an helper to configure my applications and a reminder to disable IPv6 in their configuration.
+Thus I install firewall rules to block all the IPv6 traffic incoming and outgoing.
+I also log all the outgoing traffic as an helper to configure my applications and a reminder to disable IPv6 in their configuration.

 ```bash
 cat << EOF > /etc/iptables/rules.v6